finos/tracdap/doc/modelling/tutorial/using_data.rst

 The model code has produced a Pandas dataframe that we want to record as an output.
 To do this, we can use :py:meth:`put_pandas_table() <tracdap.rt.api.TracContext.put_pandas_table>`.
 The dataframe should match exactly with what is defined in the output schema.
-If any columns are missing or have the wrong data type, TRAC will report a runtime validation error.
-When considering data types for outputs TRAC does provide some leniency.
-For example, if a timestamp field is supplied with the wrong precision, or an integer column is supplied in place of decimals, TRAC will perform conversions.
+If any columns are missing or have the wrong data type, the runtime will report a runtime validation error.
+When considering data types for outputs the runtime does provide some leniency.
+For example, if a timestamp field is supplied with the wrong precision, or an integer column is supplied in place of decimals, the runtime will perform conversions.
 Any conversion that would result in loss of data (e.g. values outside the allowed range) will result in an error.
 The output dataset passed on to the platform is guaranteed to have the correct data types as specified in :py:meth:`define_outputs() <tracdap.rt.api.TracModel.define_outputs>`.